pimcore/customer-data-framework/docs/Webservice.md

 # Webservice

 The CMF plugin has a built in REST webservice.
-The access to it via API-Keys is handled the same way as in the Pimcore core:
+Access is handled via API-Keys and works the same way as in the Pimcore core:
 [Pimcore core REST Webservice API](https://www.pimcore.org/docs/latest/Web_Services/index.html)

 ## Export Api